- contained in:

 - An icon representing all the permissions in the tree.
 This attribute must be set as a reference to a drawable resource containing the image definition.

-be used to ensure that the name is unique.
+so that the name is unique.
 The name must have more than

-two period-separated segments in its path — for example,
+two period-separated segments in its path.
+For example,

 com.example.baseis OK, but